godaddy/tartufo/docs/source/examplecleanup.rst

 An End-to-End example walkthrough of a tartufo scan and the process of purging the dirty evil passwords that somehow ended up in your code commits.
 We will use an additional tool: ``BFG`` (https://rtyley.github.io/bfg-repo-cleaner/, more on this later!).

 #.
-Setup poetry if you want to use the most recent build
+OPTIONAL Development only: Setup poetry if you want to use the most recent non-released build from github (may not be stable)

    This project uses [Poetry] to manage its dependencies and do a lot of the heavy lifting.
 So you'll need to clone the tartufo repo and setup poetry!